AppSecure-nrw/security-belts/blue/testing-for-bypassing-authentication-schema.md

 - Test that all resources delivered by your application require authentication, except for the public ones.
 - Leverage API specifications like OpenAPI to discover all endpoints of your application.
-- In case you do not have white-box information about the application, use tools to discover and access resources, e.g., gobuster or dirbuster.
+- In case you do not have white-box information about the application, use tools to discover and access resources, e.g., Gobuster.

 ## Benefits